 THE MYTH OF DIETS AND WEIGHT LOSS

-Many of us have been marketed to all of our lives.
+Many of us have been marketed to our entire lives.
 We’re taught a) our weight is our responsibility b) our weight can be controlled c) everyone is capable of being thin or at a “healthy weight” d) if we’re not thin, it’s because we have weak willpower or lack self-discipline.

 In my experience, we’re also unsure of how to be healthy —and to make healthy choices — without a diet, eating style, or the diet hangover haunting us.
-If left to our own devices, wouldn’t we just subsist on ice cream, pizza, and hamburgers?Don’t we need rules to reign us in?
+If left to our own devices, wouldn’t we subsist on ice cream, pizza, and hamburgers?
+Don’t we need rules to rein us in?

 Yes.
 And no.